concourse/rfcs/024-generalized-resources/proposal.md

 ## Previous Discussions

-* [RFC #1](https://github.com/concourse/rfcs/pull/1), now defunct, is similar to this proposal but had the "spaces" concept integrated into it.
+* [RFC #1](https://github.com/concourse/rfcs/pull/1), now defunct, is similar to this proposal but had a concept of "spaces" baked into the interface.
+This concept has been decoupled from the resource interface and will be re-introduced in a later RFC that is compatible with v1 and v2 resources.
   * **Recommended reading**: [this comment](https://github.com/concourse/rfcs/pull/1#issuecomment-477749314) outlines the thought process that led to this RFC.
 * [concourse/concourse#534](https://github.com/concourse/concourse/issues/534) was the first 'new resource interface' proposal which pre-dated the RFC process.